youssefelmasry2/colada/README.md

 ## Assumptions I made

 - Users are already authenticated (no auth/JWT stuff implemented)
+- If I had auth implemented, I wouldn't accept userId from the client  I'd extract it from the token/session instead
 - Stock doesn't run out - didn't add stock validation when creating orders
 - Each promotion belongs to one merchant only
 - Everything is in the same currency